Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 packets as well.

 One possible approach would be the sender wait until it is sure that a packet must've been lost (either the one it sent, or the response).
-The problems it this approach is that it is hard to estimate a worst-case response time, much less know for sure.
+The problem with this approach is that it is hard to estimate a worst-case response time, much less know for sure.
 Moreover, the protocol should ideally recover from packet loss as soon as possible.

 The approach thus adopted in practice is for the sender to judiciously choose a time value such that packet loss is likely, although not guaranteed, to have happened.